-This morning my loaner bicycle took up along a road I hadn’t traveled for 31 years, and never by 2 wheels.
+This morning my loaner bicycle took me up along a road I hadn’t traveled for 31 years, and never by 2 wheels.
 It was an unseasonably mild November Sunday morning around 7 a.m. and the road grew narrower until it finally stopped; at least the paved surface ended.
 On one side was a catchment pond for run off to collect from surrounding mountains and from there feed into the cascading steps of rice paddy, now empty after the harvest.
-On the other side and also continuing up the narrow valley, but now overgrown and very coarsely covered in stone pieces there were roads to reach the timber in wood lots on the faces of the mountains.
-To someone local perhaps there was little appeal in pedaling uphill to the end of the blacktop and then walking a little ways into the mountain where signs warned of wild boar and till up patches showed signs of their recent search for eatables.
-After all, when all that is in your vicinity, it goes unnoticed, or is taken for granted.
-Instead those places and spaces are utilitarian work sites or in earlier years no man’s land, suitable for abandoning unwanted TV or bicycle, for what I saw.
-In other words from the hustle and bustle point of view, those nearby features are only salient when there is work to do, money involved, or social obligations affected.
+On the other side and also continuing up the narrow valley, but now overgrown and very coarsely covered in stone fragments there were roads to reach the timber in wood lots on the faces of the mountains.
+To someone local perhaps there was little appeal in pedaling uphill to the end of the blacktop and then walking a little ways into the mountain where signs warned of wild boar and disturbed patches showed signs of their recent search for eatables.
+For nearby residents such things may go unnoticed, or may be taken for granted.
+Such places and spaces are utilitarian work sites or in earlier years no man’s land, suitable for abandoning an unwanted TV or bicycle, from what I saw.
+In other words from the hustle and bustle point of view, those neighboring features are only salient when there is work to do, money involved, or social obligations affected.
 Routine days and weekly schedules are dictated by an instrumental mindset, a linear set of tasks, a narrow field of view – much like a telephoto lens.